 Add an Operating System Upgrade Package

-You need to import the complete Windows 10 installation media for creating upgrade packages.
-This upgrade package will be used to upgrade an existing Windows 7 or later to Windows 10 1909, one release of Windows 10 to a later release of Windows 10.
+You must import the complete Windows 10 installation media to create upgrade packages.
+These packages will be used to upgrade an existing Windows 7 or later to Windows 10 1909, one release of Windows 10 to a later release of Windows 10.

 Open Configuration Manager Console, Go to Software Library > Operating Systems > Operating System Upgrade Packages.